fishuke/serverless-discord-bot/README.md

 export PUBLIC_KEY=
 ```

-Don't hesitate to open pull requests for any improvements.
+Don't hesitate to create pull requests for any improvements.

 Credits: <a href="https://github.com/A5rocks/slash-worker">slash-worker</a>